Hurst Amateur Radio Club Bylaws

 - Annually, the President shall call for nominations and accept nominations from any member in good standing.
 If more than one person is nominated for a position, an election shall be conducted during the May membership meeting.
 For those positions for which only one nomination has been received, those officers may be elected by acclimation upon a motion to do so by the general membership.

 - There shall be a joint meeting between the outgoing and the incoming officers before the June business meeting to execute an orderly transfer of business and records.
 The newly elected officers shall preside at this meeting.

-- The Executive Board shall consist of the Officers and Directors provided in Article VIII.
+- The Executive Board shall consist of the Officers and Directors provided in Article 6.

-- Each Officer and Director shall be a member in good standing and at least 18 years of age.
+- Each Officer and Director shall be a member in good standing.

 - In the event of a vacancy on the Board, the President shall fill said vacancy by appointment.